Nocupétaro

-Nocupétaro is a municipality in the Mexican state of Michoacán, located approximately 75 km south of the state capital of Morelia.
+Nocupétaro is a municipality in the Mexican state of Michoacán.
+It is located approximately 75 km south of the state capital of Morelia.

 Geography

 The municipality of Nocupétaro is located in the Tierra Caliente region of Michoacán at an elevation between 500 and 1800 m.
 It borders the municipalities of Madero to the north, Carácuaro to the east, Turicato to the southwest, and Tacámbaro to the northwest.
 The municipality covers an area of 547.184 km2 and comprises 0.93% of the state's area.

 As of 2009, the land cover in Nocupétaro consists of tropical forest (59%), grassland (19%) and temperate forest (14%).
 Another 7% of the land is used for agriculture and 0.6% consists of urban areas.
 Nocupétaro is located in the drainage basin of the Tacámbaro River, a tributary of the Balsas River.

+Climate

 Most of Nocupétaro has a tropical wet and dry climate with rain in the summer, while the southernmost portion of the municipality has a semi-arid climate.
 Average temperatures in the municipality range between 20 and 28 C, and average annual precipitation ranges between 700 and 1100 mm.